zwt-sdk/zwt/README.md

 As an example of cross-platform app with UI based ZWT you can see [RPNCalculator](https://github.com/zwt-sdk/zwt-calculator).
 It is a very simple calculator with reverse polish notation (RPN).

 The same app is also avaliable as [Android Studio RPNCalculator project](https://github.com/zwt-sdk/zwt-android-calculator).

+## Example: Chat

+As anothert example of cross-platform app with UI based ZWT you can see [RPNCalculator](https://github.com/zwt-sdk/zwt-calculator).
+It is a very simple calculator with reverse polish notation (RPN).

+The same app is also avaliable as [Android Studio RPNCalculator project](https://github.com/zwt-sdk/zwt-android-calculator).

+## ZWT Android library

+If you are interested in recompiling the ZWT library implamentation for Android, you can either use the sorce code provide in this repo or use the same sources also available as [Android Studio ZWT project](https://github.com/zwt-sdk/zwt-android).